manticoresoftware/manticoresearch/manual/english/References.md

 * [--nodetach](Starting_the_server/Manually.md#searchd-command-line-options) - Keeps searchd running in the foreground
 * [--ntservice](Starting_the_server/Manually.md#searchd-command-line-options) - Used by Microsoft Management Console to launch searchd as a service on Windows platforms
 * [--pidfile](Starting_the_server/Manually.md#searchd-command-line-options) - Overrides [pid_file](Server_settings/Searchd.md#pid_file) in the configuration file
-* [--port, p](Starting_the_server/Manually.md#searchd-command-line-options) - Specifies the port searchd should listen on, ignoring the port specified in the configuration file
+* [--port, -p](Starting_the_server/Manually.md#searchd-command-line-options) - Overrides configured listeners, or adds a binary TCP listener in local mode
 * [--replay-flags](Starting_the_server/Manually.md#searchd-command-line-options) - Sets additional binary log replay options
 * [--servicename](Starting_the_server/Manually.md#searchd-command-line-options) - Assigns the given name to searchd when installing or deleting the service, as displayed in Microsoft Management Console
 * [--status](Starting_the_server/Manually.md#searchd-command-line-options) - Queries the running search service to return its status